laufrankb/MiamiFintechProject2/Proposal.md

 ## Additional challenges

-If time allows, we'll consider implementing AWS into the project.
+- If time allows, we'll consider implementing AWS into the project.
 One of the ideas so far is to create a bot that suggest song or genre.

+- Build a next word prediction algorithm using the music data from a specific genre